 Students of the University are responsible for informing themselves of and satisfactorily meeting all regulations pertinent to registration, matriculation, and graduation.
 In this section are the University regulations.
-See school specific pages for regulations that pertain to each school and program.
+See school-specific pages for regulations that pertain to each school and program.

 Credit is recorded in quarter units.
-A credit hour is defined as 50 minutes of direct faculty instruction per week for 10 weeks in a quarter (11 weeks including finals week) and two to three hours of out-of-class assignments for each unit of credit, or the equivalent amount of work over a different amount of time (e.g., condensed course taught in 5-weeks).
+A credit hour is defined as 50 minutes of direct faculty instruction per week for 10 weeks in a quarter (11 weeks including finals week) and two to three hours of out-of-class assignments for each unit of credit, or the equivalent amount of work over a different amount of time (e.g., condensed course taught in 5 weeks).

 Courses are numbered as:

-|601-699||graduate: seminar, research, thesis, or dissertation|
+|601-699||Graduate: seminar, research, thesis, or dissertation|

-|701-899||professional or clinical|
+|701-899||Professional or clinical|

-|901-999||continuing education units, if preceded by letter prefix ending with "CE" (e.g., ASCE 916); without academic credit; or undergraduate certificate clinical affiliation/practicum courses|
+|901-999||Continuing education units, if preceded by letter prefix ending with "CE" (e.g., ASCE 916); without academic credit; or undergraduate certificate clinical affiliation/practicum courses|

-500-level course work may not apply toward a baccalaureate degree unless the instructor approves it and both deans (dean of the school offering the course and dean of the school in which the student is enrolled) give permission, and provided the credit does not apply toward both an undergraduate and a graduate degree.
+Coursework at the 500 level may not apply toward a baccalaureate degree unless the instructor approves it and both deans (dean of the school offering the course and dean of the school in which the student is enrolled) give permission, and provided the credit does not apply toward both an undergraduate and a graduate degree.
 Approval is not needed if the course is part of a coordinated program.

 No courses numbered in the 700s, 800s, or 900s may apply toward an undergraduate degree.

-Certain course requirements in a program may be waived on the basis of previously completed course work, experience, or licensure.
-An examination for waiver credit, if required, may be taken only once and must be taken before the last quarter of the program of study.
+Certain course requirements in a program may be waived on the basis of previously completed coursework, experience, or licensure.
+An examination for waiver credit, if required, may be taken only once and must be taken before the final quarter of the program of study.
 Waiver of a specific course requirement does not reduce the number of units required for a program or residency.
 A waiver examination does not carry academic credit and cannot be used to make up for a course in which an unsatisfactory grade was received.
 For examination fee, see Schedule of Charges in the Financial Information section.

 Credit by examination

 For certain courses offered by the University, a student in an undergraduate degree program may earn credit by passing an equivalency examination administered by the appropriate school and department.
-Such an examination is at least equal in scope and difficulty to a final examination in the course and may include materials supplied by CLEP or other agencies.
+Such an examination is at least equal in scope and difficulty to a final examination in the course, and may include materials supplied by CLEP or other agencies.